-- The Registrar generally may disclose "directory information" about a student to anyone (though we should use appropriate discretion in doing so).
-"Directory information" includes a student's name; local, home, and e-mail addresses; local and home telephone number; major field of study; dates of attendance; anticipated degree and degree date; degrees, honors, and awards received; and photograph.
+- The University generally may disclose "directory information" about a student to anyone (though we should use appropriate discretion in doing so).
+"Directory information" includes a student's name; local, home, and e-mail addresses; local and home telephone number; major field of study; dates of attendance; anticipated degree and degree date; degrees, honors, and awards received.

-Note also that the Registrar cannot disclose directory information in ways that would disclose other, non-directory information.
-For example, the Registrar cannot provide a list containing only names and addresses in response to a request for the names and addresses of all students who have disciplinary records or who have a specified GPA or higher, because in doing so, the Registrar would implicitly be revealing that those particular students have disciplinary records or the specified GPA, which is protected information.
+Note also that the University cannot disclose directory information in ways that would disclose other, non-directory information.
+For example, the University cannot provide a list containing only names and addresses in response to a request for the names and addresses of all students who have disciplinary records or who have a specified GPA or higher, because in doing so, the University would implicitly be revealing that those particular students have disciplinary records or the specified GPA, which is protected information.

-- The Registrar may disclose any records or information about a student to the student's parents, but only if we first have confirmed that the student is their dependent for tax purposes, either by checking with the student or by obtaining a copy of the parents' most recent tax return.
+- The University may disclose any records or information about a student to the student's parents without consent, but only if we first have confirmed that the student is their dependent for tax purposes, either by checking with the student or by obtaining a copy of the parents' most recent tax return.
 For purposes of this exception, it makes no difference whether the student is a minor.

-- When the Registrar have a good-faith belief that there is a health or safety emergency, we may disclose student records and information relevant to that emergency to anyone we reasonably believe can help deal with that emergency.
-In general, and when reasonably possible, the initial disclosure should be made to professionals trained to evaluate and handle such emergencies, such as Public Safety or the Office of Student Development, who can then determine whether further and broader disclosures are appropriate.
+- When the University has a good-faith belief that there is a health or safety emergency, we may disclose student records and information relevant to that emergency to anyone we reasonably believe can help deal with that emergency.
+In general, and when reasonably possible, the initial disclosure should be made to professionals trained to evaluate and handle such emergencies, such as Public Safety or the Office of the Dean of Students, who can then determine whether further and broader disclosures are appropriate.